-South Carolina ranks tenth among states and provinces with markers in this database.
+South Carolina ranks 12th among states and provinces with markers in this database.
 South Carolina is a state in the United States of America located in the American South.
 It is also in the South Atlantic region.
 South Carolina is some 32 thousand square miles in size with a population of around 5.1 million people.
 The state is divided into 46 counties and all of them have entries in this database.
-In South Carolina we have discovered historical markers in 465 cities and towns lying in 354 different ZIP Codes.
+In South Carolina we have discovered historical markers in 456 cities and towns lying in 362 different ZIP Codes.

 The first South Carolina marker in the database, Bowling Green, was added November 29, 2005 while the database was being designed and tested (the Historical Marker Database went live January 1, 2006).
 It was photographed near Marion in Marion County and was erected in 1978.
-The last one added was submitted on November 25, 2020, and titled Charlie's Place.
-It is in Myrtle Beach in Horry County and had been erected in 2018.
+The last one added was submitted on November 16, 2022, and titled Columbia In The 1960's.
+It is in Columbia in Richland County.
 Keeping in mind that the erection date of many markers in the database is not known, the earliest historical marker we know of in South Carolina was erected in 1755.
 It was this one: William Bull, and one of our correspondents found it near Sheldon in Beaufort County on July 26, 2017.

 South Carolinians don’t want to forget their Churches and Religion history.
 How do we know?
-Because there are more historical markers in the database from South Carolina about Churches and Religion—608 of them—than about any other historical topic.
-A close second is the Revolutionary War with 580 markers.
+Because there are more historical markers in the database from South Carolina about Churches and Religion—644 of them—than about any other historical topic.
+A close second is the Revolutionary War with 600 markers.

-The first marker added to the database with the Churches and Religion topic was All Saints Summer Parsonage / The Rectory, added January 1, 2006.
+The first marker added to the database with the Churches and Religion topic was also All Saints Summer Parsonage / The Rectory, added January 1, 2006.
 It had been erected in 1993 in Pawleys Island in Georgetown County.
 The last one submitted was submitted on November 16, 2022, and titled Trinity Church.
-It had been erected in 2017 in Pawleys Island in Georgetown County.
+It had been erected in Columbia in Richland County.
 The earliest marker erected with the Churches and Religion topic that we have listed was erected in 1755.
 It is William Bull, was found near Sheldon in Beaufort County on July 26, 2017.

 What is the most interesting historical marker in South Carolina?
 What we know is that Atomic Bomb Accident at Mars Bluff, March 11, 1958 is the most viewed entry in the database from South Carolina since it was added in 2009.
 It is located in Florence in Florence County.
-This year so far, the most viewed South Carolinian entry is located in Fort Mill in York County.
-It is To the Faithful Slaves.
+This year so far, the most viewed South Carolinian entry is located in Mountain Rest in Oconee County.
+It is Chattooga Town.

-The South Carolina county with the most historical markers listed in this database is Charleston County, with 614 of them.
-It is followed by Richland County with 312 markers.
-The Charleston area of Charleston County has the highest number of markers within its limits, 401.
-In Richland County the area with the most markers, 263, is Columbia.
+The South Carolina county with the most historical markers listed in this database is Charleston County, with 631 of them.
+It is followed by Greenville County with 377 markers.
+The Charleston area of Charleston County has the highest number of markers within its limits, 416.
+In Greenville County the area with the most markers, 263, is Greenville.

 Getting back to Charleston County, the first marker added to the database from there, The Rev. John G. Drayton, was added January 26, 2008. in Charleston.
-The last one submitted was uploaded on May 29, 2020, and is titled Charles Towne / Old Town Plantation and was erected in 2014, in Charleston.
-The earliest marker erected in Charleston County that we have listed was erected in 1801.
-It was Wragg Square, found in Charleston on February 6, 2015.
+The last one submitted was uploaded on September 12, 2022, and is titled Wappetow Independent Congregational Church, in Awendaw.
+The earliest marker erected in Charleston County that we have listed was erected in 1876.
+It was To the Defenders of Fort Moultrie, found in Charleston on May 18, 2009.

 And finally the first, last, and oldest markers from Columbia.
 The first: Columbia Canal, was added April 21, 2008.
 It had been erected in 1938.
-The last: Columbia Hospital "Negro Unit" / Columbia Hospital "Negro Nurses" added on October 29, 2020.
-It had been erected in 2019.
+The last: Columbia In The 1960's added on November 16, 2022.
 The earliest marker erected was erected in 1879: South Carolina Confederate Monument, added on May 3, 2008.